Fort George, Ontario: History

 Although the British set aside land near Navy Hall to build a new fort, the British Army did not begin construction of Fort George, or its withdrawal from Fort Niagara until 1796, after the Jay Treaty was signed.
 Fort George was completed in the same year with a blockhouse/barracks, a stone gunpowder magazine, and two small warehouses.
 In an attempt to negate this advantage, American forces built a battery on an elevated river bank opposite of Fort George.
 In an effort to counter the American battery, the British built a half moon battery southeast of Fort George.
-Fort George was largely manned by members of Royal Canadian Volunteers after British forces withdrew a number of soldiers from Upper Canada.
+Fort George was largely manned by members of 2nd Battalion of the Royal Canadian Volunteers (Macdonell’s Battalion) after British forces withdrew a number of soldiers from Upper Canada.

-Tensions with First Nations, and the U.S. government in the late 1790s prompted British forces were refortify the colony, including the fort.
+Tensions with First Nations and the U.S. government in the late 1790s prompted British forces to refortify the colony, including the fort itself.
 Six earthen and log bastions, connected by a wooden 12 ft palisade, and surrounded by a ditch were built around the fort; with the fort containing five log blockhouses/barracks, a hospital, kitchens, workshops, and officers' quarters by the start of the 19th century.
 Timber was obtained from trees felled in the area; and transported via the Niagara River.
-Most of the fort was built by members of the Royal Canadian Volunteers, a unit that was later disbanded in 1802.
+Most of the fort was built by members of the 2nd Battalion of the Royal Canadian Volunteers, a unit that was later disbanded in 1802.

 By 1812, the fort was used as the headquarters for the central division of the British Army and a depot for the Indian Department.
 Believing Fort George was too large to defend given the number of soldiers he had available, Major-General Isaac Brock drafted plans to reduce the size of the fort by a third.
-Specifically, he proposed to abandon the southern bastions, the octagonal blockhouse, and the stone gunpowder magazine; erecting palisades to cut off the abandoned sections from the rest of the fort.
+Specifically, he proposed to abandon the southern bastions, the octagonal blockhouse, and the stone gunpowder magazine, while erecting palisades to cut off the abandoned sections from the rest of the fort.